jgitver/gradle-jgitver-plugin/README.md

 ## Usage

-see the project [build.gradle](build.gradle) to see how the project is using itself to manage its own versions.
+see the project [build.gradle.kts](build.gradle.kts) to see how the project is using itself to manage its own versions.

 Find latest version of the plugin: [click here](https://plugins.gradle.org/plugin/fr.brouillard.oss.gradle.jgitver)